DXHeroes/knowledge-base-content/practices/clickable_prototype.md

 A clickable prototype is used as a presentation of the various project stakeholders to gather more accurate feedback (typically via UX tests) from:

-- Product owners / decision makers choose what is in and out of scope and what is part of MVP.
+- Product owners/decision makers choose what is in and out of scope and what is part of MVP.
 Clickable prototypes help to generate support, gain agreement or even investment for the project.
 - Developers better understand the product.
 A prototype may reduce misunderstanding between developers and product owners or UX experts.
 - End users get better product.
 By using prototyping as an agile tool it is possible to test theories and ideas (for example, design or layout of the website).
 Prototypes helps prevent changes on the finalized product.